BinWu58/BinWu.github.io/_pages/about.md

 I am currently a postdoctoral researcher at the School of Management, University of Science and Technology of China.
 My research interest includes financial econometrics, asset pricing, high-dimensional statistical inference, risk management, and artificial intelligence.
 I received my Ph.D. from the University of Science and Technology of China in 2023, under the supervision of Professors Yaohua Wu (deceased) and [Wuyi Ye](https://bs.ustc.edu.cn/chinese/profile-86.html).

+My research focuses on developing statistical methods for application in financial data and developing generative AI algorithms (diffusion models and reinforcement learning) for application in finance and management.
+My work is divided into three streams: big data issues in empirical asset pricing, missing data in high-dimensional datasets, and causal inference, along with diffusion model applications for data augmentation.

+My work has been appeared in the European Journal of Operational Research, Journal of Futures Markets, and International Review of Financial Analysis.
+Moreover, I have multiple manuscripts under revision at journals such as Journal of the American Statistical Association, Management Science, Journal of Banking and Finance, and Quantitative Finance.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.